SANdood/Ecobee-Suite/README.md

  <sp>

 - Better (complete?) support for Celsius;
-- A cornucopia of performance optimizations to improve both initial installations and running performance
+- A cornucopia of performance optimizations to improve both initial installation and running performance
 - Improved API status display (last row in the Thermostat UI) - now shows "WARN" status when a call to the Ecobee API times out

 -------------------------